nhsconnect/FHIR-NOO-API/pages/develop/developmement_elements.md

 **XML Example 1**

 The example below demonstrates the structure of a constructed XML body that can be submitted to the National Data Opt-out service via a HTTP POST.
-This will set the preferences for HRESCH only.
+This will set the preferences for RESCH only.

 <script src="https://gist.github.com/IOPS-DEV/49fa92287f5b1f05cf451a2f2466a77f.js"></script>